-In her first two season with the Bears, Ucci has helped the Bears win two straight National Collegiate Acrobatics & Tumbling Association (NCATA) national championships with a 22-0 record while coaching six NCATA All-Americans, 2015 NCATA Most Outstanding Athlete Kiara Nowlin and 2015 NCATA Freshman of the Year Shayla Moore.
-Additionally, Ucci has helped guide Baylor to 12 event national titles.
+In her first three seasons with the Bears, Ucci has helped BU win three straight National Collegiate Acrobatics & Tumbling Association (NCATA) national championships with a 30-1 record while coaching 10 NCATA All-Americans, 2015 and 2017 NCATA Most Outstanding Athlete Kiara Nowlin and 2015 NCATA Freshman of the Year Shayla Moore.
+Additionally, Ucci has helped guide Baylor to 17 event national titles.

 Ucci served as an assistant coach at the University of Oregon under current BU head coach Felecia Mulkey for five seasons prior to following her to Baylor.
 The Ducks claimed the NCATA national championship four of her five seasons and produced 11 All-Americans and two Performers of the Year.
 During her stint with the program, the Ducks were 39-2 (.951).